 - DECORATE: When the cookies are cool, generously dust the cookie tops with powdered sugar.
 Stir the jelly or jam in a small bowl until smooth, then put about ½ a teaspoon full on a cookie base.
 Carefully place one of the cookie tops onto the base and twist gently to seal.
 Return to the tray and repeat with all remaining cookies.

 - ALLOW TO SET: Cover the cookies loosely with a piece of baking paper and allow to set for a few hours or overnight before gently packing into a cookie tin.

 I like to use a special cookie cutter that does double duty and cuts the shape in the middle as well as the outside.
 If you like, you can simply use two different sizes of cookie-cutter, or use the wide end of a piping tip to cut the holes instead.

-It's important to weigh your ingredients when making Christmas cookies for the best result I recommend a small, portable digital scale.
+It's important to weigh your ingredients when making Christmas cookies.
+For the best result I recommend a small, portable digital scale (link below).

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.

 Amount Per Serving: Calories: 136Total Fat: 7gSaturated Fat: 3gTrans Fat: 0gUnsaturated Fat: 4gCholesterol: 20mgSodium: 17mgCarbohydrates: 17gFiber: 1gSugar: 10gProtein: 2g